U.S. govt, top fuel supplier work to secure pipelines as closure enters 4th day

 “A Herculean effort would be needed from other sources to make up the shortfall (in the East Coast,) if the pipeline disruption is prolonged,” RBC Capital Markets wrote in a note.

-Gulf Coast refiner Valero Energy (VLO.N) chartered a tanker to store fuel offshore that it is unable to pump through the pipeline, and other refiners were looking to do the same, market participants said. read more
+Gulf Coast refiner Valero Energy chartered a tanker to store fuel offshore that it is unable to pump through the pipeline, and other refiners were looking to do the same, market participants said.

+Reporting by Devika Krishna Kumar in New York; Additional reporting by Stephanie Kelly in New York and Steve Holland in Washington, D.C.; Editing by Gary McWilliams, Tom Hogue and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.